 Photography played an important part in my working life as a graphic designer: either buying it, commissioning it or setting up and art-directing shoots.
 But I was a frustrated photographer even then – it was never my own work.

 So in 2005, I took out my trusty old 35mm Nikon FE (purchased in 1979) and started taking photographs seriously.
 I set myself the same parameters that I still hold dear today: that I would only shoot on film, only in black and white, and that all my images would include a human content.

-My most recent project, Under Tracks, a Celebration of London's Railway Arches, was shown at The Underdog Gallery in London Bridge in June 2017.
+My most recent project, Under Tracks, a Celebration of London’s Railway Arches, was shown at The Underdog Gallery in London Bridge in June 2017.
 The project took over three years to put together.
 At Underdog I displayed 96 framed photographs.
 To promote the show, I was lucky enough to have a 25 minute prime-time interview on The Jo Good Show on BBC Radio London.
-As this project recorded social history, annotated digital files of the entire Under Tracks collection (some 250 images) have been preserved, in perpetuity, in the History of London Archive at The Bishopsgate Library in the City of London.
+As this project recorded social history, annotated digital files of the entire Under Tracks collection (over 300 images) have been preserved in perpetuity, in the History of London Archive at The Bishopsgate Institute Library in the City of London.

 Ted Kinsey lives in Chalfont St Giles, Buckinghamshire, near London.